zveasy/quant-research-app/README.md

 pip install -r requirements.txt

-3. Set Up API Keys
+3. Set Up Environment Variables
-Create a .env file in the project root by copying the example file.
+Create a `.env` file in the project root by copying the example file.

 cp .env.example .env

-Now, edit the .env file and add your OpenAI API key.
+Edit the `.env` file and add your OpenAI API key.
+You can also change `DB_PATH` if you want the DuckDB file stored somewhere else.

 ⚙️ How to Use
 There are two main parts to this project: running the data pipeline and viewing the dashboard.

 1. Run the Data Pipeline
-To discover, enrich, and score the assets, run the create_db.py script.
-This will generate the asset_universe.duckdb file that the dashboard reads from.
+Run `create_db.py` to discover, enrich, and score the assets.
+The database will be written to the location specified by `DB_PATH` (or `./asset_universe.duckdb` by default) for the dashboard to read.

 python create_db.py